MeravYitzchak/ET-BERT/data_process/README.md

 ## Description of processing PCAP files to generate dataset
 For PCAP data, it is recommended to clean it first.
-Since the program processing logic is not smooth, we detail the data pre-processing for pre-training and fine-tuning as followed.
+Since the program processing logic is not smooth, we detail the data pre-processing for pre-training and fine_tuning as followed.

 ### Pre-training Stage
 *Main Program*: dataset_generation.py